 Keep in mind that companies make decisions like this every day.

 Companies make decisions to reorganize, hire, and let go of people for a variety of reasons and without getting caught up in the personal side of things or emotion.
 They have an obligation to make decisions with the best interest of the business in mind.
 Your business, in this metaphor at least, is you and your family.
 You have that same responsibility and shouldn’t feel bad about exercising it.
 They would, and do.

-The reality is that resignations are a part of professional life and all parties involved can handle it.
 You should not let it stress you out at all.
 If you’re worried at all about an upcoming resignation I would encourage you to check out my 7 Tips for a Successful Resignation.